gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 Having a $\Throughput$ of, say, $100$ means we have the $\Capacity$ to handle $100$ jobs per second (or something).
 But are we getting $100$ jobs per second?

 Maybe we’re getting $10$ or $10,000$.
-This is the $\JobRate$, and whatever it is, our system must be prepared to handle it.
+That's the $\JobRate$, and whatever it is, our system needs to handle it.

-The $\JobRate$ isn't constant — it’s actually a function of time, or $\JobRate(\Time)$, and in almost all cases we can neither predict nor control it.
+The $\JobRate$ isn't constant – it’s actually a function of time, or $\JobRate(\Time)$, and in almost all cases we can neither predict nor control it.
 It could be a flat line or it could fluctuate like crazy.

 Here are some examples of how it might look like: